Cycle to Work Day is the UK’s biggest one-day celebration of cycling to work. This year the event was celebrated on August 15th.

 The event was also attended by representatives from Blue Cross, Together for Short Lives and Marie Curie.
 Mode Print Solutions has a longstanding partnership with these charities and gives its new customers the choice of which organisation to support whenever a new deal is signed.
 Over £15,000 was donated throughout the night.

-Rob Clarke, managing director of Mode Print Solutions comments:
+Rob Clarke, Chief Executive of Mode Print Solutions comments:

 “Once again we’re thrilled to have hosted such a major event in recognition of the hard work, dedication and commitment of our staff.
 Our company has grown rapidly through harnessing the talents and skills of staff and this awards dinner allowed us to celebrate these achievements.”